vilicvane/unipipe/README.md

 # UniPipe

-A simple Rust pipe abstraction for that extends to iterator and stream.
+A simple Rust pipe abstraction that extends to iterator and stream.

 ```rust
 #[derive(Default)]